pflagerd/fastapi_learn_tutorial_user_guide/work-instructions/how to work through a tutorial.md

 22. Observe that Chromium instance 2, Tab 2 is showing *new-tutorial-name* under the fastapi repo directory `https://github.com/fastapi/fastapi/blob/master/docs_src/`.
 23. Observe that Chromium instance 2, Tab 3 is showing *new-tutorial-name* under the `https://github.com/pflagerd/fastapi_learn_tutorial_user_guide/tree/master/`.
 24. Observe that Chromium instance 3, Tab 2, shows `127.0.0.1:8000/docs` and when fully expanded shows the expected Parameters as defined in the tutorial's code.
 25. Decide how to test the statements made in the tutorial and the code in the tutorial.
-Here is an example similar to the code you'd be testing.:
+Here is an example similar to the code you'll be testing.:

      ![Image](https://github.com/user-attachments/assets/606eb18d-4328-40dd-94ea-e976e1aede61)